Hawksprey420/Da-Playground/README.md

 -----------------------------------------------
 **Introducing a way to automate Palawan National School's library system**

-PNS Automated Library System is a proposed library system that automates the common library processes into one singular app.
+PNS Automated Library System is a proposed library system that automates the common library processes into one singular system.
+This project will attempt to automate the entire library system the school uses, and to improve it's day to day